 Will they release the pages?
 It’s possible.
 But whatever happens, it won’t be because this spat alone caused it.

-This article originally appeared at Geopolitics Made Super, April 20, 2016.
+This story originally appeared at Geopolitics Made Super, April 20, 2016.